-"LASER” stands for Light Amplification by the Stimulated Emission of Radiation.
-Vascular lasers selectively target unwanted or abnormal blood vessels in the skin, whilst minimizing damage to surrounding normal skin structures.
+"LASER" is an abbreviation for Light Amplification by Stimulated Emission of Radiation.
+Vascular lasers focus on undesired or abnormal blood vessels in the skin while causing minimal damage to nearby skin.

-Modern vascular lasers are very safe and effective when used by professionally trained staff.
-They are generally more effective on the face than on other areas of the body, and multiple treatments are often required to achieve the best results.
+Modern vascular lasers are highly safe and effective when used by well-trained personnel.
+They are generally more effective on the face than other body parts, and multiple treatments are often required to achieve the best results.

 - Long-pulse dye lasers

 Intense Pulsed Light (IPL) is not a laser but can be used to treat vascular lesions by delivering an appropriate wavelength of light through filters.